Australian Pencil History

 Columbia was founded by George H. Horton and has its beginnings as far back as 1919, importing and distributing carbon papers and inked ribbons from the Columbia Ribbon & Manufacturing Company, New York.
 In 1931, after acquiring the machinery and materials, they began manufacturing their own carbon paper and inked ribbons under licence from the New York company in their location on City Road, Sydney.

-On 30 May 1947, Columbia printed an abridged prospectus in The Sydney Morning Herald, advertising they had issued 150,000 shares in the company for £1 each.
+On 30 May 1947, Columbia printed an abridged prospectus in The Sydney Morning Herald, advertising they had issued 150,000 shares for £1 each to become a public company.
 The money raised would be used to complete a new factory in Lane Cove, Sydney, and for the purchase of plant machinery and equipment.
 The Lane Cove factory would initially be used for the manufacture of pencil leads and eventually would house all their manufacturing.

 The Columbia Pencil & Crayon Company continued to grow —by 1949 they had manufactured over 200 million pencils and were exporting to New Zealand, South Africa, India, British Malaya (parts of Malaysia and Singapore) and the Dutch East Indies (Indonesia).

-Over the years, several other pencil models were released and discontinued, including Aristoc, Copperplate Copying (2000, 2002, 2100), Little John, Meridian, and Office.
+Over the years, several other pencil models were released and discontinued, including Aristoc, Copperplate Copying (2000, 2002, 2100), Linen Marking, Little John, Meridian, Number One, and Office.

 Other Australian Manufacturers

-Lastly, there are examples of pencils branded Eagle, including the Carpenters & Sun pencils.
-Eventually, the USA division of the Eagle Pencil Company was also acquired by Berol and then the Sanford Corporation, so it’s possible they were also manufactured by the Venus factory.
+Eagle branded pencils made in Australia include the Carpenters & Sun pencils.
+Eagle’s Australian company went into liquidation in March 1967.
+The parent USA division of the Eagle Pencil Company was also acquired by Berol and then the Sanford Corporation.